Reacting to Ransomware – Worst Case Scenario

 We wholeheartedly hope that you have one.
 Once you have reformatted the infected computer and re-installed a fresh copy of Windows, you’ll need to restore from backups to get your old files back where they used to be.
 If the infected computer was connected to external file shares on your network, those locations should also be checked for encryption.
 Restore good copies if necessary.
 Remember that any networked location that the infected user had access to is potentially damaged.

 Having a solid backup solution in place is your #1 protection from the damaging effects of ransomware.
 Encrypted files cannot be unlocked by anyone but the hacker.
 Don’t take unnecessary risks with your business critical data – if you aren’t backed up, call us today or visit http://backup.rhtg.net.

 Report the occurrence to the authorities.

 They won’t hunt down and bring justice to the hacker that got you, at least not initially.
 It may seem like a bother, but reporting your incident to the FBI may help them to identify patterns and investigate the crime at its source.
 Incidents can be reported at the FBI’s Internet Crime Complaint Center at http://www.ic3.gov.

 Bring your computer to the professionals.

 If you have a computer infected with ransomware and you’re not sure what to do, let the pros take a look.
-Our experienced technicians at Right Hand Technology Group are knowledgable on the threat of ransomware and have encountered it in many different situations.
+Our experienced technicians at Right Hand are knowledgable on the threat of ransomware and have encountered it in many different situations.
 We have the tools and experience necessary to give you the best chance at saving your data and helping you to avoid another attack in the future.

-Right Hand Technology Group is a managed service provider offering custom IT solutions for any size business, large or small.
+Right Hand is a managed service provider offering custom IT solutions for any size business, large or small.
 Our team can protect your network from ransomware and other threats.
 Don’t wait for disaster to strike – call us today at 844.254.RHTG (7484).